Gnkl/medium-merge-conflict/README.md

 This is a repository for demonstrating merge conflicts - to support my [medium blog post](https://medium.com/@RedRoxProjects).

-* First and foremosrtwe learnt about using the GitHub Web UI through creating a repository and handling a merge conflict from a Pull Request.
+* First and foremost learnt about using the GitHub Web UI through creating a repository and handling a merge conflict from a Pull Request.

-* Secondly we cover using the command line and how to handle merge conflicts between local and remote repositories. :sparkles:
+* Second step we cover using the command line and how to handle merge conflicts between local and remote repositories. :sparkles:

 * Third and last we will take a quick look at merging using the GitHub Desktop Application :+1: